alexkng97/Employees-Project/README.md

 Program then writes the invalid employee records to CSV file for user to check: _"InvalidEmployeeRecords.csv"_

-User should provide a **login.properties** file in _src/main/resources_, which should include their username and password for their database.

 Program populates database with valid employee records using threads (current number of threads is set to 20).